andyaiken/dojo/README.md

 * Open a terminal in the root folder
 * Run `npm install`
+* Check that you're using the latest dependencies by running `npm update --dev`

 ## Compiling and running the app

 * Open a terminal in the root folder
 * Run `npm start`

-* Your default browser should open; if it does not, open it and navigate to [http://localhost:3000](http://localhost:3000)
+Your default browser should open; if it does not, open it and navigate to [http://localhost:3000](http://localhost:3000).

 The page should automatically reload if you make edits.

-If there are errors, you will see them in the terminal and the browser debug console.
+If there are any build errors, you will see them in the terminal and the browser debug console.

+## Making a change to the app

+Check that your changes don't break the project's style rules:

+* Open a terminal in the root folder
+* Run `npm run lint`

 ## Publishing the app

 * Open a terminal in the root folder
-* Check that your changes don't break the project's style rules by running `npm run lint`
 * Run `npm run deploy`

 This will build the app in the `build` folder and attempt to deploy it.
 You need to have git installed.